maddie-aos/559_final_project/README.md

 Back End Improvements:
 * Implementation of Goerli Testnet
+  * can be found in truffle-config.js
 * Implementation of Sepolia Testnet
+  * can be found in truffle-config.js